 In the red: blood orange peri-peri chicken

-Blood oranges are in peak season right now, which gives you the perfect excuse to start getting more “vitamin red” into your day.
+Blood oranges are almost at the end of their season, which means now is the perfect time to to get one last hit of nature’s “vitamin red” into your day.
 Slicing into a blood orange is almost as exciting as eating one – with one quick cut, you’ll see instantly where the fruit got its name.

 Beyond the alluring aesthetics, blood oranges offer some amazing nutrients that have wide-ranging protective powers.
 Known for their distinctive crimson-red hue, blood oranges are the only commercially available citrus fruit to contain anthocyanins, which are more commonly found in blueberries, cherries and red wine.